SF activist's efforts led to recognition of Transgender History Month

 State lawmakers voted to make California the first state to officially observe transgender history month last year, partly thanks to the efforts of a Bay Area activist who lobbied for the move.

-For her entire life, Jupiter Peraza has always been history, but not necessarily the kind you find in textbooks.
+For her entire life, Jupiter Peraza has always had a thing for history but not necessarily the kind you find in textbooks.

 "Much of trans history is oral history.
 It's passed down among our community," she said.